 Find out how HMRC will work out your trading profits and non-trading income if you're self-employed or a member of a partnership and have been adversely affected by coronavirus (COVID-19).

-You can use this guide to understand how we work out your eligibility and how much grant you may get.
+You can use this guide to understand how we work out your eligibility for the first grant and how much you may get.

 Find out how different circumstances can affect eligibility to the scheme, or amount of grant.